 5. Take your debts seriously

-Get into the habit of treating debt like a valuable tool, but one to use sparingly.
+Get into the habit of treating debt like a valuable tool — but one to use sparingly.
 Respect the power of credit and the responsibility that goes along with it.
-Building a good credit history is a matter of using debt but not overdoing it.
-Establish good habits now and you’ll have a much easier time in the future.
+If you establish good credit habits now, you’ll be less likely to wind up in over your head in the future.

 Photo source: accurateleands.com